-- Rachel Ray – The 50 year-old native of Glens Falls is a television staple.
-Pretty much everything Rachel Ray touches, from her talk show to her dog food seems to come up smelling of cash.
+- Rachael Ray – The 50 year-old native of Glens Falls is a television staple.
+Pretty much everything Rachael Ray touches, from her talk show to her dog food seems to come up smelling of cash.
 She embodies the cheery pluckish can-do attitude of her hometown.
 However, could one actually subsist in Glens Falls on “40 dollars a day?”

 - Pat Riley – The tough kid from Schenectady was a starter on the legendary 1966 Kentucky basketball team that lost to the predominantly African-American team from Texas Western.
 His luck would change in the NBA where he won a championship with the 1971-72 Los Angeles Lakers, and from what I hear, added a few championship rings as head coach of the Lakers, and as the general manager of the Miami Heat.
 By the way, all of that pales with the fact that the Schenectady High School gym is named after him.
 What honor has anybody bestowed on Phil Jackson?
 A rest area named after him in Montana?

 - Martha Quinn – First of all, who knew that one of the original MTV “VJ’s” was from Albany?
 I also can’t quite believe that she’s 59.
 She actually graduated from Ossining High School, but we’re going to claim her as our own.
 Springfield, Mass. can keep Nina Blackwood.